Jobsite Sanitation

 Female-Worker Add

-Separate stalls once crews include workers of more than one gender.
+Separate stalls when crews include workers of more than one gender.

 Urinal Substitution

-One urinal counts as one fixture, capped at one-third of the required total.
+One urinal counts as one fixture up to one third of total required count.

 Large-Crew Step

-Crews of 200 or more workers run one fixture per 40 workers per shift.
+Crews of 200 or more need one fixture per 40 workers per shift.

 Sanitation technician in high-visibility vest servicing a royal blue portable toilet with a vacuum pump truck at an active construction site